A parent’s story on managing air quality at child’s school

 3. Examining drop-off and pick-up procedures to minimize emissions and exposure.

-5. Launching campaign against diesel cars for drop offs/pick-ups.
+5. Launching a campaign against diesel cars for drop-offs/pick-ups.

 I am grateful to Ardee school for giving me peace of mind knowing that they are doing everything in their power to protect my child and to Airveda for building technologies which have enabled Ardee to create a safe and healthy environment for my child.
 I know several schools are now implementing various steps to mitigate air pollution exposure for students.
 I would love to hear from parents and schools, regarding various steps they have taken.
 Hopefully, we can all learn from each other, to enable our children to breathe clean air (as much as is possible) during the time they are at school.